joshuamoorehead/os-systems-projects/ipc_domain_socket/README.md

-# Joshua Moorehead Project2 Client Server CSCE311-001
+# Joshua Moorehead Client Server Copyright Feb 2023

 This project's use is to demonstrate IPC between a server and multiple clients.
 The server and clients use several different Unix Domain Sockets to communicate.
 The objective of the communication is to find certain strings in a given csv file based on search commands from the command line.
 Several files detailed below facilitate the communication and sorting of csv data.